JamesRandall/FunctionMonkey/docfx/guides/introduction.md

 # Introduction

-AzureFromTheTrenches.Commanding is a configuration based asynchronous command mediator framework with a number of key design goals:
+Function Monkey is an alternative API for creating Auzre Functions which by having a strong opinion over a core pattern, mediation, is able to achieve a number of key design goals:

-* To provide a highly performant mediator for simple usage
-* To support evolution across a projects lifecycle allowing for easy decomposition from a modular-monolith to a fully distributed micro-service architecture
+* To allow functions to be created and configured with a clean fluent style API
+* To reduce the typical boilerplate associated with functions
+* To separate the implementation of a function from its trigger and wrap around infrastructural code
-* To provide a none-leaking abstraction over command dispatch and execution semantics
+* To provide a minimal runtime framework for typical C# / .NET patterns such as IoC and input validation
-* To reduce boilerplate code - simplistically less code means less errors and less to maintain

-To support these goals the framework supports .NET Standard 2.0 (and higher) and so can be used in a wide variety of scenarios and a number of fully optional extension packages are available to enable:

-* Building a [REST API](restApi/quickstart.md) directly from commands using a configuration based approach
-* Dispatching commands to queues (Service Bus Queues and Topics, and Azure Storage)
-* Dispatching commands to event hubs
-* Using queues as a source for executing commands
-* Caching commands based on signatures in local memory caches or Redis caches

-You don't need to take advantage of that functionality but you can, if you want, adopt it over time without changing your core code.

-For an introduction on moving from a layered "onion" architecture to a mediated command approach that makes use of  this framework [please see this series of posts here](https://www.azurefromthetrenches.com/c-cloud-application-architecture-commanding-with-a-mediator-the-full-series/).
+* To enable REST APIs to be elegantly built along with support for bearer token authorization, claims, and Swagger
+* To improve the testability of functions
+* To co-exist in a project with standard attribute based Azure Functions

+Function Monkey is built on [Azure Functions v2](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview) and the [AzureFromTheTrenches.Commanding](https://commanding.azurefromthetrenches.com) mediation framework and provided as a .NET Standard 2.0 package.

+_Please note that Function Monkey, like Azure Functions v2, is still in preview and so is subject to breaking change.
+That said the public API for Function Monkey has settled down nicely at this point and is being used in a number of projects._

+_If you do encounter any issues or have any feedback please do let me know in the [GitHub issue tracker](https://github.com/JamesRandall/FunctionMonkey/issues) or on [Twitter](https://twitter.com/azuretrenches) - I might not get around to it immediately but I really appreciate it!_